percona/everest-doc/docs/reference/faq.md

 ???+ Question

-**Q:** What is a `DatabaseEngine`, and can you provide an example of **Database Engine Operations**?
+    What is a `DatabaseEngine`, and can you provide an example of **Database Engine Operations**?
 Does it manage database operators, such as upgrading the operator, or is it related to Percona Everest resources?

     The `DatabaseEngine` is a resource that contains compatible PG/PXC/MongoDB versions for the current Everest version.
 This information can be retrieved and updated.